jliddev/cordova-google-signin/README.md

 # cordova-google-signin
-google sign in method following their instructions
+Google sign in method following their instructions

 ## Setup